sils-webinfo/surveyservice/ReadMe.md

 - *termdatetime* - Applied to an INPUT [datetime] element.
 The date a respondent resigned.
 - *Supervisor* - Applied to an INPUT [text] element.
 The Supervisor of a respondent.
 - *SID* - Applied to an INPUT [text] element.The employee ID of a respondent's supervisor.
+- *question* - Applied to an INPUT [text] element.
+The text associated with a question on the survey form.
 - *Q{num}Response* - Applied to INPUT [text] elements.
 This would capture responses to each question on survey form.

 rel attribute values:
 -
 - *index* - Applied to A tag.
 A reference to starting URI for application
 - *user* -  Applied to A tag.
 A reference to a user representation
+- *userAdd* - Applied to A tag.
+A reference to userAdd FORM.
+- *userUpdate* -  Applied to A tag.
+A reference to userUpdate FORM.
 - *respondent* -  Applied to A tag.
-A reference to a respondent representatio
+A reference to a respondent representation
+- *respondentUpdate* - Applied to A tag.
+A reference to respondentUpdate FORM.
 - *contact* - Applied to A tag.
 A reference to a contact representation
 - *survey* - Applied to A tag.
 A reference to a survey representation
+- *surveyAdd* - Applied to A tag.
+A reference to a surveyAdd FORM.
 - *result* -Applied to A tag.
 A reference to a result representation
+- *userSearch* - Applied to A tag.
+A reference to userSearch FORM.
+- *respondentSearch* - Applied to A tag.
+A reference to respondentSearch FORM.
+- *surveySearch* - Applied to A tag.
+A reference to surveySearch FORM.
+- *resultSearch* - Applied to A tag.
+A reference to resultSearch FORM.